4kW solar panel systems: an expert guide

 How much power will a 4kW solar system produce?

-A 4kW solar system in the UK will produce 3,400kWh per year, on average.
+A 4kW solar panel system in the UK will produce 3,400kWh per year, on average.

 Depending on your household’s energy consumption and whether or not you have a solar battery, you’ll typically use around half of the electricity your solar panels produce.